 - Bows and arrows

-Explosive or incendiary devices and flammable materials not ordinarily found around the home
+Explosive or incendiary devices and flammable materials not ordinarily usually found around the home

 - Dynamite